 The 34 paintings launched as a solo exhibition at The Old Truman Brewery in Brick Lane, London - February 24th - March 5th 2017.
-Limited Edition prints of each painting are available from joesimpson.bigcartel.com.
-For a price list of originals please email firstname.lastname@example.org.
+Limited Edition prints of selected paintings are available from joesimpson.bigcartel.com.

 "This project started whilst going through my Mum’s attic sorting through my old belongings and on discovering my old toys I got a wave of nostalgia and memories from these little inanimate plastic figures.
 They were such a big part of my life as a child.
 When you haven’t seen something for years (they’ve been hidden away in a box, shut away in the attic uncorrupted by later associations) to see them again provokes an involuntary memory and acts as a portal back in time, provoking a moment of appreciation rather than mere recollection.
 I want these paintings to have that ‘Proustian’ affect on other people."

 "I’ve painted each portrait on a natural linen canvas, to give them a timeless feel that is removed from context.
 I’ve tried to paint them in a way that describes the tactile surface of each figure, the texture, the touch – even the taste.
 Which sounds a little odd, but I think most kids chewed on their toys at some point, and taste is such a strong evoker of nostalgia due to the initial processing of these stimuli passing through the emotional seat of the brain.
 For example, painting the He-Man figure, I tried to make the head look squishy and chewy compared to the rigid plastic of his torso.”